ifarbod/renderware3-flirt/README.md

 # Renderware 3.x FLIRT signatures

 Use this script to apply all *.sig files.
+You can also put them in the `sig` folder in IDA's installation folder, this way, IDA will pick them up for new executables you open.
+(Though I don't recommend this method)

 ```py
 import sys